awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 + Are the Elasticsearch logging thresholds low enough that your requests are exceeding them?
 To review your thresholds for an index, use the following command:

   ```
-  curl -XGET elasticsearch_domain_endpoint/index/_settings?pretty
+  GET elasticsearch_domain_endpoint/index/_settings?pretty
   ```

 If you want to disable slow logs for an index, return any thresholds that you changed to their default values of `-1`\.

 Disabling publishing to CloudWatch using the Amazon ES console or AWS CLI does *not* stop Elasticsearch from generating logs; it only stops the *publishing* of those logs\.
 Be sure to check your index settings if you no longer need the slow logs\.

-### Viewing Slow Logs<a name="es-createdomain-configure-slow-logs-viewing"></a>
+### Viewing Logs<a name="es-createdomain-configure-slow-logs-viewing"></a>

-Viewing the slow logs in CloudWatch is just like viewing any other CloudWatch log\.
+Viewing the application and slow logs in CloudWatch is just like viewing any other CloudWatch log\.
 For more information, see [View Log Data](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/ViewingLogData.html) in the *Amazon CloudWatch Logs User Guide*\.

 Here are some considerations for viewing the logs:
-+ Amazon ES publishes only the first 255,000 characters of each line of the slow logs to CloudWatch\.
++ Amazon ES publishes only the first 255,000 characters of each line to CloudWatch\.
 Any remaining content is truncated\.
-+ In CloudWatch, the log stream names have suffixes of `-index-slow-logs` or `-search-slow-logs` to help identify their contents\.
++ In CloudWatch, the log stream names have suffixes of `-index-slow-logs`, `-search-slow-logs`, and `-es-application-logs` to help identify their contents\.